 • Pistachios are THE top nut source of the mineral potassium, which helps regulate blood pressure for a healthy heart.

-A 2022 systematic review and meta-analysis, of 17 randomised controlled trials, involving 940 adults, found pistachio consumption improved some components of metabolic syndrome.
+• A 2022 review study, of 17 earlier randomised trials, involving 940 people, found pistachio consumption improved some components of metabolic syndrome.
 Eating pistachios significantly reduced systolic blood pressure (BP), triglycerides, and fasting blood glucose, and increased HDL (good) cholesterol levels, without affecting waist circumference and body mass index, and diastolic BP.

-Another major review, published in 2021, found eating pistachios improved lipid levels in adults, and may be protective against cardiometabolic diseases.
-The study collated the outcomes of 12 randomised controlled trials.
+• Another major review, published in 2021, found eating pistachios improved lipid levels in adults, and may be protective against cardiometabolic diseases.
+The study collated the findings of 12 randomised controlled trials.
 Consuming pistachio nuts reduced total cholesterol, LDL (bad) cholesterol and triglyceride levels, without affecting HDL cholesterol levels.

 Back